HorizonEventsAgency/aisafetyevents.org/content/events/AISUNeurIPS2022.md

 Contribute facilitated discussion (30 min) or a lightning talk (10min).
 We also welcome other ideas of activities - feel free reach out to the organizers about that.

+**You are also invited to the ML Safety Social**.
+It is happening on Tuesday at the Convention Center.
+Visit the [event's website](https://www.mlsafety.org/social) for further information and to apply.

 ## Agenda